Merzasphor/MWSE/docs/source/lua/type/niPick/returnTexture.rst

 returnTexture
 ====================================================================================================

 `boolean`_.
-If true, texture coordinates are returned for the point of intersection of triangles intersected during the picking operation.
+If true, texture coordinates are returned for the point of intersection of triangles during the picking operation.

 .. _`tes3creature`: ../../../lua/type/tes3creature.html
 .. _`niObject`: ../../../lua/type/niObject.html